Maybe Accepting Guests

 - I usually freak out less than the average.

-- People say sometimes I have a wicked sense of humour, probably true.
+- People say I have a dark humour.

 - I prefer starry nights to sunny days.
 Thunders are awesome.